noahtren/Cooperative-Communication-Networks/README.md

 ## Disclaimer

 I am not a formal ML researcher, and I currently don't have any claims about the theoretical signifiance of this work.
-I'm happy to share the code and respond to questions!
+However, I'm happy to share this code and respond to questions!

+The code is MIT-licensed.
+Do with it what you'd like.